|

 stories, challenges, and significant product developments.

-company's history, new product/marketing initiatives,
+company histories, new product/marketing initiatives,

 telecom customers, geographic markets, and competitive